“What is Missing?” by Maya Lin

 Born in Athens, Ohio in 1959, Lin holds degrees from Yale and the Yale School of Architecture.
 She lives and works in New York City.

 Made possible through support from the Terra Foundation for American Art.
-The exhibition, Cross Pollination: Heade, Cole, Church, and Our Contemporary Moment, is supported in New York in part by The National Endowment for the Arts, Empire State Development’s I LOVE NEW YORK program under the Market NY initiative, New York State Office of Parks, Recreation and Historic Preservation, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo, and the New York State Legislature; Robert Lehman Foundation; The Bank of Greene County Charitable Foundation; Greene County Legislature through the County Initiative Program of the Greene County Council on the Arts; The Olana Partnership’s Novak- Ferber Exhibitions Fund, the Kindred Spirits Society of the Thomas Cole National Historic Site, Charina Foundation, The Stainman Family Foundation, Anne Miller & Stuart Breslow, Kristin Gamble, and Deedee & Barrie Wigmore.
+The exhibition, Cross Pollination: Heade, Cole, Church, and Our Contemporary Moment, is supported in New York in part by The National Endowment for the Arts, Empire State Development’s I LOVE NEW YORK program under the Market NY initiative, New York State Office of Parks, Recreation and Historic Preservation, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature; Robert Lehman Foundation; The Bank of Greene County Charitable Foundation; Greene County Legislature through the County Initiative Program of the Greene County Council on the Arts; The Olana Partnership’s Novak- Ferber Exhibitions Fund, the Kindred Spirits Society of the Thomas Cole National Historic Site, Charina Foundation, The Stainman Family Foundation, Anne Miller & Stuart Breslow, Kristin Gamble, and Deedee & Barrie Wigmore.
 Support for the catalogue is provided by Furthermore: a program of the J. M. Kaplan Fund.

 ® I LOVE NEW YORK is a registered trademark and service mark of the New York State Department of Economic Development; used with permission.